 What are the risks of using an unregistered trademark?

 Given that unregistered trademarks are not protected under trademark law, you run the risk of encountering trouble protecting and policing your brand, products and services in the marketplace — not just locally, but globally.
 Without a registered trademark, it becomes more difficult to prove ownership over your business assets, which can damage your brand and drain your profitability.

 A registered trademark, on the other hand, ensures that your related company assets are protected by law from infringement and misuse.
 Registering your trademark also helps build brand awareness by legitimizing your business and its associated goods and services as vetted by the jurisdiction in which you operate.

-Some jurisdictions — including the world’s second largest economy, China — only grant trademark protections (legal or otherwise) to registered marks, because they operate on a “first-to-file” system, rather than the “first-to-use” system used within North American jurisdictions.
+Some jurisdictions,; including Canada and China, only grant trademark protections (legal or otherwise) to registered marks, because they operate on a "first-to-file" system, rather than the "first-to-use" system used within the United States.
 As such, registering your trademark can open up new international markets, empowering you to scale your business globally.

 Trademarks are valuable assets that appreciate as your business grows and can be a powerful marketing tool.
 Registered trademarks enable you to stand out from the competition and prevent copycats from stealing your hard work.

 So what are you waiting for?
 In an increasingly competitive market, intellectual property protection should be a significant part of your overall brand strategy and business model.